Jones-HM/IGI-Research-Data/README.md

 - `Research/MEF` - Contains a file explaining the structure of MEF. 📂
 - `Research/QVM` - Contains a file explaining the structure of QVM. 🧩
 - `Research/QSC` - Contains a file explaining the structure of QSC _Q-Scripts_.
 These files were decompiled using *Python* 🐍 tool. 📜
-- `Research/Natives` - File `IGI-Natives.json` contains 81 Natives used for `Project IGI 1`.
-All natives' methods were decompiled using the original game `igi.exe` using **IDA/Ghidra** for educational purposes, not intending any harm to game files and their property. 📝
+- `Research/Natives` - File contains Natives now as `Source Code` in `Assembly/C++` format as well used for `Project IGI 1`.
+All natives methods were decompiled using the original game `igi.exe` using **IDA/Ghidra** for educational purposes, not intending any harm to game files and their property. 📝
 - `Research/Models` - File `IGI-Models.json` contains a list of almost 600 different building/object model information, including `MEF` data.
 This data was extracted using `Debug-Mode` used by developers in testing, which can be unlocked using this script [IGI-Debug-Mode](https://gist.github.com/haseeb-heaven/721d82fccc8de3e6da95cfa609230cea). 🏗️

 ## Tools - Section